adi10197/resume-context-builder/README.md

 - **Privacy** - Just fork this repo and maintain your own copy, don't give your information to anyone.
 - **Crowd sources** - Industry professionals are encouraged to contribute to this repo: adding new resume-types and refining existing resume-types.

+## How It Works

+This tool simplifies resume generation by combining your career context with AI:

+1. **Store your career history** in simple markdown files (one file per year)
+2. **Define resume templates** for different job types (software engineer, tech lead, etc.)
+3. **Run the script** - It generates a comprehensive prompt from your context files
+4. **AI reads and analyzes** - Your chosen AI provider (like Claude) reads all your career documents, education, and job-specific requirements
+5. **Get a tailored resume** - The AI synthesizes everything into a polished, customized resume

+The `generate` script handles the prompt creation and coordinates with your AI CLI agent, so you don't have to manually copy-paste or format anything.
+Just provide the context once, then generate unlimited variations for different opportunities.

 ## Quick Start

 ### Prerequisites